VictorVassilev22/HousePricePrediction/README.md

 # HousePricePrediction
-Project for Artificial Antelligence class, focus on advanced regression techniques
+Project for Artificial Antelligence class, focused on advanced regression techniques.

+The evaluation won 452-nd place out of more than 4,000 competitors and over 21,000 total entries.

-main.py contains the code for training the models
+main.py contains the code for training the models.